pik-nik/GAProject1-tic-tac-toe/README.md

 * On single player mode, if there was a tie on an even round (2nd, 4th, 6th etc), the message doesnt appear.
 No issues with 2 player mode.
     - 26/02/2023 [RESOLVED](https://git.generalassemb.ly/piknik/project1_tic_tac_toe/commit/4da45e1cd2e297b1fa3d80f1170b6382380900fe) :white_check_mark: The `numberOfPlays` was incrementing after the second `checkIfPlayerWins()` hence on the 9th turn it wasn't meeting the requirements till after the function ran.
 The order was swapped around.
 *  In single player, after player 2 wins, there is a 1.5second lag where you can still press the remaining button, if this causes X to win it will then increment the score Player 1 = 1 and Player 2 = 2 (as it will run through the two `checkIfPlayerWins())
+    - 26/02/2023 RESOLVED :white_check_mark: Set a function in a `setTimeOut` which runs 1 millisecond after the computer has it's turn.
+In the function, only reactivate the click and mouseover event listeners `if (gameFinished === false)`

+// ?
+In single player, after player 2 wins, there is a 1.5second lag where you can still press the remaining buttons.
+If you click the button- player 2 will win twice, player 1 may win if there is a match too

 ## Things to improve :memo:
 * Change the grid so that it dyanamically changes size depending on the screen as it is currently width/length is currently fixed